 Mass: Always capitalize when referring to a church service.

 Months: When the month is used with a specific date, abbreviate only Jan., Feb., Aug., Sept., Oct., Nov. and Dec.
 Spell out the rest.
 If both a month and date are being used in an invitation or program that would be considered formal, spell out the month.
 When the month is used alone, or with a year only, spell it out.

 Schools of St. Mary’s University: The formal names of schools should be used and capitalized on first reference.
-If the school is used after first reference, it should be capitalized.
+If the school or college is used after first reference, it should be capitalized.

 Semesters: Capitalize the seasons when referring to a specific semester with a year.
 For example, Fall 2017, Spring 2017 or Summer 2017.
 Otherwise, they are generally not capitalized.

 St. Mary’s University: For St. Mary’s University, use the complete name on first reference.
 On second reference, it’s acceptable to use either St. Mary’s or the University.
 StMU is also acceptable, primarily for non-academic uses and athletics.
 Note that University is always capitalized when it refers to St. Mary’s University.
 When using St. Mary’s, avoid using it in a way that makes it seem possessive.
 Instead of: The event will be held on St. Mary’s campus.
 CORRECT: The event will be held on the St. Mary’s campus.

 StMU: Note the t is lowercase and there is no period.
 Generally, not used on first reference or when referring to academic programs.